 Section 2.
 Membership and Duties Each committee shall have the number of members and such duties as the Board of Directors shall deem appropriate.

 Section 3.
-Meetings Each such committee shall meet on the call of its chairman, upon not less than ten (10) days prior written or verbal notice.
+Meetings Each such committee shall meet on the call of its chairperson, upon not less than ten (10) days prior written or verbal notice.
 Ten-day notice may be waived by unanimous consensus of the committee members.
-The chairman of each such committee shall be designated by and serve at the pleasure of the President of the Corporation
+The chairperson of each such committee shall be designated by and serve at the pleasure of the President of the Corporation

 Section 4.
 Committee Expenses the Board may, by resolution, approve the reimbursement of expenses incurred by committee members and, in addition, may set reasonable fees for the attendance at committee meetings.